 Pricing is based on either individual, half-day or full-day sessions.

 The recommended sessions are 30 minutes for Foundation Stage and Key Stage 1 and 45-60 minutes for Key Stage 2, with a maximum of 32 pupils in each class, although these can be adapted to suit your needs.

 We usually require a minimum of a half-term (5-8 weeks) booking but one-off sessions can be arranged.

-Please view the 'booking page' to make an enquiry about individual pricing.
+Please complete the form on the 'contact us' page to make an enquiry about individual pricing.